quinn-dougherty/goalrefinement-talk/talk.md

 # 3. Hubris budget - tendency to flaunt or escape a crab bucket
 [Wikipedia](https://en.wikipedia.org/wiki/Crab_mentality)
-> Crab mentality, also known as crab theory,[1][2] crabs in a bucket (also barrel, basket, or pot) mentality, or the crab-bucket effect, is a way of thinking best described by the phrase "if I can't have it, neither can you".
+> [T]he **crab-bucket effect is a way of thinking best described by the phrase "if I can't have it, neither can you"**.

 Immunity to crab buckets can be operationalized by your Big Five personality profile, for instance.
 I.e. low agreeableness can be an asset if there are social pressures making you less ambitious (though surrounding yourself with ambitious people might be easier than changing your personality).